charlesneimog/OScofo/README.md

   <h4 align="center">OScofo: OpenScore Follower</h4>
 </p>

 `OScofo` is an open-source project designed to provide score following capabilities for contemporary music applications.
-Originally developed as a PureData (Pd) object, OScofo has now been expanded into a versatile C++ library that integrates seamlessly with multiple environments, including a Python package.
+Originally developed as a PureData (Pd) object, OScofo has now been expanded into a versatile C++ library that integrates seamlessly with multiple environments, including a Max Object, Python package, and others comming.
 Currently under development, OScofo is already functional and serves as a valuable tool for researchers and musicians.

 ## Goal